Hotline +6285748711646

 Where is Ijen Crater Located?

 Ijen Crater is located in East Java, Indonesia, near the border of Banyuwangi and Bondowoso regencies.
-It’s part of the Ijen volcano complex, a highland area that includes several other volcanic peaks.
-The crater itself sits at an altitude of about 2,386 meters (7,828 feet) above sea level.
+It is part of the Ijen volcano complex, a highland area that includes several other volcanic peaks.
+The crater itself sits at an altitude of approximately 2,386 meters (7,828 feet) above sea level.

 The closest town to the crater is Banyuwangi, which also has the nearest airport and ferry port for travellers coming from Bali.
-Another access point is from Bondowoso, which offers a quieter, more scenic route through the mountains.
+Another access point is Bondowoso, which offers a quieter and more scenic route through the mountains.

 Getting to Ijen is relatively easy, especially if you’re starting from:

-Thanks to its accessibility and unique volcanic features, Ijen has become one of the most popular trekking spots in East Java, drawing both domestic and international travellers every year.
+Thanks to its accessibility and unique volcanic features, Ijen has become one of the most popular trekking spots in East Java, attracting both domestic and international travellers every year.

 Ijen Crater Blue Flame Phenomenon: 5 Things You Didn’t Know

-One of the main reasons people travel to Ijen Crater is to witness the Blue Fire, a rare and magical natural event that happens only in a few places on Earth.
-What makes it so special is that it’s not blue lava, but burning sulfuric gases that light up in electric blue flames when they come into contact with the air.
+One of the main reasons travellers visit Ijen Crater is to witness the Blue Fire, a rare and magical natural phenomenon visible in only a few places on Earth.
+Unlike blue lava, the Blue Fire is created by burning sulfuric gases that ignite in electric blue flames when they come into contact with the air.

-The Blue Fire can only be seen in the dark, which is why most visitors start their hike around 1:00 AM.
-After trekking for about two hours, you’ll reach the crater rim, and from there, a steep path leads down into the crater where the Blue Fire burns near the sulfur vents.
+The Blue Fire experience can only be seen in complete darkness, which is why most visitors start their hike around 1:00 AM.
+After trekking for approximately two hours, you’ll reach the crater rim, from where a steep path leads down into the crater, where the Blue Fire burns near the sulfur vents.

-This phenomenon is best seen between midnight and 4:00 AM, especially during the dry season when the skies are clear.
-While the trek can be challenging and the sulfur smell strong, the experience of standing close to glowing blue flames in the heart of a volcano is something truly unforgettable.
+This phenomenon is best viewed between midnight and 4:00 AM, especially during the dry season when the skies are clear.
+While the trek can be challenging and the sulfur fumes strong, standing close to glowing blue flames at the heart of an active volcano is an unforgettable adventure.

-Important tip: Always wear a gas mask and follow your guide’s instructions.
-The area near the flames can be dangerous due to toxic gases and uneven terrain.
+Important Tip: Always wear a gas mask and follow your guide’s instructions.
+The area around the flames can be dangerous due to toxic gases and uneven terrain.

 Is Ijen Crater Worth Visiting?
 Yes, It Truly Is a Wonder!

-At the heart of Ijen Crater lies a sight that takes your breath away—a bright turquoise lake surrounded by steep volcanic cliffs.
-This isn’t just any lake—it’s known as the largest acidic crater lake in the world.
-Its glowing colour comes from the high concentration of sulfur and other volcanic minerals mixed into the water.
+At the heart of Ijen Crater lies a breathtaking sight—a bright turquoise lake surrounded by steep volcanic cliffs.
+This is not just any lake—it is the world’s largest acidic crater lake, with its glowing color caused by the high concentration of sulfur and volcanic minerals dissolved in the water.

-Even though the lake looks peaceful from a distance, it’s extremely acidic—almost as strong as battery acid.
-The water is hot, toxic, and dangerous to touch.
-But from the rim of the crater, it’s perfectly safe to admire its surreal beauty and take photos.
+Although the lake looks peaceful from a distance, it is extremely acidic and toxic, almost as strong as battery acid.
+The water is hot and dangerous to touch, but from the crater rim, it is completely safe to admire the surreal beauty and capture stunning photographs.

-As the sun rises, the colours of the lake change with the lig, t—from deep blue to bright green, and even a milky white in the mist.
-It’s a photographer’s dream and one of the most Instagrammable spots in Indonesia.
+As the sun rises, the lake’s colors transform—from deep blue to bright green, and even a milky white mist in the early morning.
+It’s truly a photographer’s dream and one of the most Instagrammable spots in Indonesia.

-This volcanic lake also plays an important role in the local sulfur mining industry.
-Around its edges, you’ll often see clouds of smoke and steam rising where sulfur gases escape from underground.
+This volcanic lake also supports the local sulfur mining industry.
+Around its edges, clouds of sulfur smoke and steam rise where volcanic gases escape from underground.
+Visitors should stay on marked paths and remain aware of the strong sulfur fumes when venturing near the crater floor.

 Mount Ijen Tour From Bali 1 day Tour